machdyne/zeitlos/docs/networking.md

    `net`'s driver-facing internals stay ENC28J60-specific; only the public UDP-facing API needs to be something a W5500 backend could also implement.

+The RMII backend (`mozart_ml1`) followed the same "build and verify incrementally" approach but as its own separate staged plan, run in parallel to this one rather than as a continuation of it (different board, different hardware layer, same lesson applied again) -- see "Second backend: RMII (mozart_ml1)" above for where it currently stands (simulation-verified, not yet real-hardware-verified).

 ## TFTP debugging notes